markdcross/dec-portfolio-update/README.md

 This page will be frequently updated as I continue to grow as a developer - check back frequently!

-It currently features an clear, clean, and engaging experience with intuitive navigation.
-It contains a short bio, my tech stack, and (coming soon...) some information about what I'm currently brewing.
+It currently features a clear, clean, and engaging experience with intuitive navigation.
+It contains a short bio and my tech stack.

 The second page is my portfolio, including links to the deployed app and repo of a few of my recent projects.